Pied currawongs form long-term pair bonds that extend across many seasons.

 Despite thousands of currawongs being shot in the early 20th century for their role in spreading prickly pear and raiding agricultural crops, one study reported a population increase across Australia from three million in the 1960s to six million 30 years later.

-Both sexes contribute to the raising of young and an area of around eight hectares is usually maintained to raise one brood per year.
+Both sexes contribute to the raising of young and an area of around 8 hectares is usually maintained to raise one brood per year.

 The currawong’s diet consists primarily of fruit and insects but, as discussed, it also includes vertebrates (mainly birds).